Pollora/colt/README.md

 Run the following Artisan command in your terminal:

 ```
-php artisan vendor:publish --provider="Corcel\Laravel\CorcelServiceProvider"
+php artisan vendor:publish --provider="Colt\Laravel\ColtServiceProvider"
 ```

-Now you have a `config/corcel.php` config file, where you can set the database connection with WordPress tables and much more.
+Now you have a `config/colt.php` config file, where you can set the database connection with WordPress tables and much more.

 # <a id="database-setup"></a> Database Setup

 ## Laravel Setup

-Just set the database `connection` you want to be used by Corcel in `config/corcel.php`.
+Just set the database `connection` you want to be used by Colt in `config/colt.php`.

 Let' suppose you have those following database connections in your `config/database.php` file: